LSU vs. Tennessee: Check out a summary of how they scored - NewsBreak

 LSU Health

 In 2021, an internal audit revealed influence-peddling, retaliation and nepotism by LSU Health Sciences Center officials.
 LSU's chancellor later resigned.
 This collection of stories tracks that scandal and its aftermath.
-An LSU audit has cleared Keith Schroth, the former chief finance officer at the Health Sciences Center in New Orleans,...
+Larry Hollier spent lavishly and was reimbursed by the LSU Health Foundation.
+He said the spending was legitimate.
+Others call...

 IN THIS ARTICLE